 Entity purchase is the most common and cost effective way business owners fund buy-sell agreements.

-In an entity purchase agreement the business is the owner and beneficiary of the life insurance policy in order to buy out ownership from the deceased owner’s estate.
+In an entity purchase agreement the business (surviving owners) is the owner and beneficiary of the life insurance policy in order to buy out ownership from the deceased owner’s estate.

 The example below shows how the company owns life policies on each of the three owners (A, B and C), and uses the life insurance proceeds to purchase back ownership of owner C’s estate upon death.